razor-network/oracle-node/README.md

 ### Linux quick start

-Install `razor-go` pre build binary directly from github and configure into host.
+Install the pre-built razor-go binary directly from GitHub and configure it on the host.

 For linux-amd64